-Since 2008, "the D's" (as John and Stef are known) have been traveling full time, maintaining teacher training programs in China, Taiwan, Russia, Ukraine, Australia, Austria and Israel, and assisting Kaliji on tour in Europe,Asia and Africa.
+Since 2008, “the D’s” (as Rishi and Santoshi are known) have been traveling full time, maintaining teacher training programs in China, Taiwan, Russia, Ukraine, Australia, Austria and Israel, and assisting Kaliji on tour in Europe,Asia and Africa.
 They are the Assistant Directors of TriYoga Teacher Training Programs in Asia, and manage the translations of TriYoga teaching manuals.
 John and Stef currently serve on the Santa Cruz TriYoga Center Board of Directors.

-John also teaches Sanskrit and Subtle Anatomy courses as part of the TriYoga teacher training program.
-He has Bachelor's and Master's degrees in Physics and served in the Navy as a submarine nuclear propulsion officer.
+Rishi also teaches Sanskrit and Subtle Anatomy courses as part of the TriYoga teacher training program.
+He has Bachelor’s and Master’s degrees in Physics and served in the Navy as a submarine nuclear propulsion officer.